 There is always a difficult balance to be struck in these situations and Jeremy dealt with problems firmly but with empathy and integrity.
 This ensured maximum stakeholder support through the process, even though they were potentially adversely affected.

 Jeremy’s experience spans the whole spectrum of the Restructuring & Insolvency business environment, across just about every business sector.
 He advises anyone who is an existing stakeholder or is thinking of investing in a distressed business – or is wondering what would happen if a business goes into administration.
-These skills also enable him to advise on rationalising the capital and debt structures of corporate groups, helping him to save costs, or for pre- or post-acquisition purposes.
+These skills also enable him to advise on rationalising the capital and debt structures of corporate groups, helping to save costs, or for pre- or post-acquisition purposes.

 Jeremy’s mantra in all that he does is to help facilitate his client’s decision-making.
 He is able to assess the options available, design strategies and provide guidance to meet the client’s objectives in challenging situations.

 Jeremy has authored many articles, from time to time appearing in the Journal of International Banking Law, Insolvency Intelligence, Insolvency Law & Practice, Global Turnaround, The Deal, Recovery, Financier Worldwide and Global Restructuring Review.
 He has published a booklet “Insolvency & Commercial Property” (Chancery, 1992), has presented many seminars for R3, Euroforum, Butterworths, C5 and for specific clients, and appeared on BBC News 24 on 15 September 2003, to explain the likely effects of the coming into force (on that day) of the Enterprise Act 2002.